tlswg/tls13-spec/draft-ietf-tls-tls13.md

 no_application_protocol
-: Sent by servers when a client "application_layer_protocol_negotiation" extension advertises protocols that the server does not support
+: Sent by servers when a client "application_layer_protocol_negotiation" extension advertises only protocols that the server does not support
   (see {{RFC7301}}).
 {:br }